thoughtfulbloke/letter2ed/README.md

 [^3]: The count of 38 countries was obtained from counting the countries in the STMF metadata file https://mortality.org/File/GetDocument/Public/STMF/DOC/STMFmetadata.pdf

 The existence of centuries of mortality measurement establishes that it is best practice in mortality calculations to recognise that people of different ages die at different rates not mentioned in Gibson's article.
-While New Zealand medical professionals have used the Karlinsky and Kobak method/ Our World in Data graphs in media presentations, it is not established if that was for the designed purpose while still being aware of more accurate methods or because K & K was considered definitive.
+While New Zealand medical professionals have used the Karlinsky and Kobak method/ Our World in Data graphs in media presentations, it is not established if that was for the designed practical purposes while still being aware of more accurate methods or because K & K was considered definitive.
 We can check if New Zealand medical professionals are aware of best practice methods by asking them.

 > '...*the key point being any comparisons both within country (over time) or between countries should be age standardised to provide the most accurate picture possible (and of course be based on high quality and complete underlying deaths data which we can say NZ's are!)*' [@bloomfield2024]